Periodontology: Gingivitis

-Necrotising ulcerative gingivitis (NUG)
+Necrotizing ulcerative gingivitis (NUG)

-Also acute necrotising ulcerative gingivitis and necrotising ulcerative periodontitis, it is a type of periodontal disease different than many other periodontal diseases.
+Also acute necrotizing ulcerative gingivitis and necrotizing ulcerative periodontitis, it is a type of periodontal disease different than many other periodontal diseases.
 Clinical characteristics include gingival necrosis (breakdown of the gums), gingival pain, bleeding, halitosis (bad breath), as well as a grey colour to the gingiva and a punched out appearance.
 It is treated through debridement, usually under local anaesthetic due to immense pain.
 To maintain and treat the condition completely, a chlorhexidine mouthwash should be recommended to the patient to use twice daily, oral health instruction should be provided (using a soft bristle toothbrush or electric toothbrush twice a day) and an interdental cleaning aid, such as floss or interdental brushes, which cleans the areas that the toothbrush cannot reach.
 The patient should also be educated on proper nutrition and diet and healthy fluid intake.
 Smoking cessation should occur not only to completely eradicate the disease but also for the health of the patient.
 Pain control can be done through ibuprofen or paracetamol/acetaminophen.
 In the case of an immunocompromised patient, antibiotics should be prescribed.
 Assessment of treatment should be done after 24 hours of treatment and continued every 3–6 months until signs and symptoms are resolved and gingival health and function restored.

 Chronic periodontitis

 The inflammation of the gums and irreversible destruction of the alveolar bone and surrounding structures of the teeth, which is usually slow progressing but can have bursts.
-Local factors explain presence of disease, such as diet, lack of oral hygiene, plaque accumulation, smoking, etc. It is characterised by pocket formation and recession of the gingiva (shrinkage of the gums).
+Local factors explain presence of disease, such as diet, lack of oral hygiene, plaque accumulation, smoking, etc. It is characterized by pocket formation and recession of the gingiva (shrinkage of the gums).
 Treatment and maintenance are important in stopping disease progression and to resolve the inflammation.
 Treatment usually consists of scaling and root planning, surgical therapy, and regenerative surgical therapy.
 After treatment, patient care and regular maintenance check-ups are important to completely eradicate the disease and present its recurrence.
 This is done through plaque control and removal: twice daily toothbrushing and daily interdental cleaning; chlorhexidine mouthwash can also be effective.
 The patient should also present to a dentist for maintenance check-ups at least every three months for an in-office check-up and if necessary, plaque control.